zeroalpha/conway_shoes/README.md

 conway_shoes
 ============

-An Implementation of Conways Way of Life in the Ruby Shoes Framework
+An Implementation of Conways Way of Life using the Ruby Shoes Framework

 Links
 ------